reruo321/OS-Self-Study/_Appendix/File System/Link/README.md

 4. Hard Link

 ## 1. Shortcut
-**Shortcut** is a file that contains path data.
-It exists only in Windows.
+**Shortcut** is a file that contains just path data.

+* It can refer to destination via only an absolute path.
+(No relative path.)

-In Linux, *symbolic link* is a substitution of it.
+It exists only in Windows, and *symbolic link* is a substitution of it in Linux.

 ## 2. Junction
-**Junction** are processed at the server.
+**Junction** is processed at the server.

 ## 3. Symbolic Link
+**Symbolic link (soft link)**.

+* It can refer to destination via either an absolute or a relative path.
+* Especially POSIX-compliant ones are not files but entries into the inode table.
+*

-**Symbolic link (soft link)** Although it seems to behave the same as junction, it is processed at the client.
+ Although it seems to behave the same as junction, it is processed at the client.
+Windows has also supported symbolic link natively under NTFS, since Vista version.